-Skill Description Competency Level - Essential Working with people experiencing mental health and addictions Is supportive of employees and clients/whai ora with mental health and addiction needs, focusing on their strengths Greets and welcomes people accessing services and their whānau appropriately, providing age and/or culturally appropriate, relevant & specific information Works in partnership with people accessing services and is mindful of the impact of power differentials Demonstrates understanding and respect of diversity and cultural awareness through appropriate use of language and culturally specific resources, particularly for Māori whai ora and whānau Recognises people accessing services may be fearful or apprehensive and works to establish a safe and trusting connection and a comfortable physical environment Working with Māori Contributes to oranga and whānau ora for Maori employees and Māori clients/ whai ora with mental health and addiction needs Greets Māori people using te reo Māori greetings Respects and uses te reo Māori correctly & when appropriate Respects Māori tikanga and spiritual practices, the importance of identity and the concepts of
+Skill Description Competency Level (essential) Working with people experiencing mental health and addictions Is supportive of employees and clients/whai ora with mental health and addiction needs, focusing on their strengths Greets and welcomes people accessing services and their whānau appropriately, providing age and/or culturally appropriate, relevant & specific information.
+Works in partnership with people accessing services and is mindful of the impact of power differentials.
+Demonstrates understanding and respect of diversity and cultural awareness through appropriate use of language and culturally specific resources, particularly for Māori whai ora and whānau.
+Recognises people accessing services may be fearful or apprehensive and works to establish a safe and trusting connection and a comfortable physical environment.
+Working with Māori Contributes to oranga and whānau ora for Maori employees and Māori clients/ whai ora Greets Māori people using te reo Māori greetings.
+Respects and uses te reo Māori.
+Understands and respects Māori tikanga and spiritual practices, the importance of identity and the concepts of